CorvidAeon/HackTheBox/writeup.md

 <font color="#8AE234"><b>[+] Password found: 62def4866937f08cc13bab43bb14e6f7</b></font>
 </pre>

-Personally I decided to yank out the password cracking portion so I could rerun it without waiting on the exploit if it happened to fail.
+Personally, I decided to yank out the password cracking portion so I could rerun it without waiting on the exploit if it happened to fail.
 Here's the code:
 ```python
 import hashlib